AlanFoster/alanfoster.github.io/src/pages/posts/writing-a-bootloader/index.markdown

 When an x86 computer turns on, it executes firmware located in motherboard ROM.

-There are two main firemware standards:
+There are two main firmware standards:

 - BIOS - "Basic Input/Output System" - Older, simpler, but widely supported
 - UEFI - "Unified Extensible Firmware Interface" - Modern, with more features